New formalism for perturbations of massive gravity theories around arbitrary background spacetimes: Multi-gravity perturbations: general formalism

 The linearised field equations for the metric perturbations now follow readily from the second-order action by varying Eqs. \eqref{Kinetic2ndOrder} and \eqref{Potential2ndOrder} with respect to $\delta g^{(i)\nu}_{\;\;\;\;\;\mu}$ and using Eq. \eqref{ABW_relation} to eliminate $\mathcal{A}$.
 They read as follows:

 where the background curvature piece is:

 and we have introduced the following notation for brevity:

 The first three terms in the linearised equations \eqref{GeneralLinearisedFieldEqs} are all related to the background curvature, and are essentially the same as they are in GR, if one thinks of the background $W$-tensor as an effective background source (in particular, around proportional solutions, it behaves like a cosmological constant, as we will see in section \ref{sec:examples}), while the final two are the terms genuinely arising due to the spin-2 interactions.
 This is reflected by the fact they are the only terms containing the Lorentz perturbations.
 Thus, the $\mathcal{B}$-tensors encode the effective masses\footnote{Here, we are defining an `effective mass' term as an interaction term appearing in the action that is quadratic in the metric perturbations.
 This is a slight abuse of language: in general, the background spacetime may not be an Einstein space, in which case the structure of the perturbations will not be Fierz-Pauli, so it is not clear that one can really identify these terms with the \emph{bona fide} spin-2 masses.
-Nevertheless, the nomenclature will suffice, as we will see in section \ref{sec:examples} that, around cosmological backgrounds, it is in a very real sense that the $\mathcal{B}$-tensors can be thought of as encoding the effective graviton masses.} of the corresponding spin-2 fields on arbitrary backgrounds.
+Nevertheless, the nomenclature will suffice.} of the corresponding spin-2 fields on arbitrary backgrounds.

 As discussed in section \ref{sec:vielbein}, the antisymmetric part of the field equations, after lowering an index with $\gi{i}$, should give the linearised Lorentz constraints.
 The only terms in Eq. \eqref{GeneralLinearisedFieldEqs} that are not manifestly symmetric are the $\mathcal{B}$-tensor terms; setting their antisymmetric part to zero results in the following set of algebraic constraints: